romsit/hogwarts-quiz/README.md

 Contact

-Maintained by Romina – romihello@outlook.com
+Maintained by Romina - romihello@outlook.com
 .
 Feel free to contact us for support, questions or suggestions.

+This project is purely for educational and entertainment purposes and is not affiliated with or endorsed by J.K.
+Rowling, Warner Bros., or any related rights holders.